 We pride ourselves on our holistic support for students.
 Creating opportunities for sharing good practice ideas and we foster a supportive environment amongst our cohorts.

-Our Specialist Leaders of Education deliver taught training sessions to ensure our students are fully equipped to enter the teaching profession.
+Our experts deliver taught training sessions to ensure our students are fully equipped to enter the teaching profession.
 These cover topics that are most relevant to the current climate and needs of the local region.

 We work with small cohorts and so our training is tailored to meet the needs of individual students.